-- 1. Developments qualifying as workforce housing shall restrict fifty percent (50%) of the dwellings units to have no more than two bedrooms or the development shall not constitute workforce housing for the purposes of this ordinance. - 2.
-Dwelling units qualifying as workforce housing shall be comparable in exterior appearance with market rate housing dwelling units of similar type in the proposed development.
+1. Dwellings qualifying as workforce housing shall restrict fifty percent (50%) of the dwellings units to have no more than two bedrooms or the development shall not constitute workforce housing for the purposes of this ordinance.

+2. Dwelling units qualifying as workforce housing shall be comparable in exterior appearance with market rate housing dwelling units of similar type in the proposed development.
 For a proposed mixed development no more than 50% of the dwelling units shall be market rate housing.
-The workforce housing dwelling units shall be interspersed throughout the overall development and not concentrated in a separate area of the development. - 3.
-The minimum parcel size for a workforce housing development shall be at least ten (10) contiguous acres excluding wetlands, water bodies, and land contained in the 100-year floodplain. - 4.
-The maximum density for market rate housing dwellings shall comply with the standards of the
+The workforce housing dwelling units shall be interspersed throughout the overall development and not concentrated in a separate area of the development.

+3. The minimum parcel size for a workforce housing development shall be at least ten (10) contiguous acres excluding wetlands, water bodies, and land contained in the 100-year floodplain.

-Brookline Zoning Ordinance.
-The maximum density for workforce housing dwellings shall be as follows: one single-family-dwelling per one (1) contiguous acre, one two-dwelling unit dwelling per one and one half (1.5) contiguous acres, one a 3-, 4-family or multifamily dwelling per three (3) contiguous acres.
-Density shall be measured excluding wetlands, water bodies and land contained in the 100-year floodplain.
+4. The minimum lot size for a market rate housing dwelling shall comply with the standards of the Brookline Zoning Ordinance.
+The minimum lot size for a workforce housing dwelling shall be as follows: a single-family-dwelling shall be one (1) contiguous acre excluding wetlands, water bodies, and land contained in the 100-year floodplain, a two dwelling unit dwelling shall be one and one half (1.5) contiguous acres excluding wetlands, water bodies and land contained in the 100-year floodplain, a 3- or 4-family dwelling shall be three (3) contiguous acres excluding wetlands, water bodies and land contained in the 100-year floodplain, a multi-family dwelling shall be three (3) contiguous acres excluding wetlands, water bodies and land contained in the 100-year floodplain, a multi-family dwelling shall be three (3) contiguous acres excluding wetlands, water bodies and land contained in the 100-year floodplain, a multi-family dwelling shall be three (3) contiguous acres excluding wetlands, water bodies and land contained in the 100-year floodplain, a multi-family dwelling shall be three (3) contiguous acres excluding wetlands, water bodies and land contained in the 100-year floodplain.

-- 5. The minimum required frontage for market rate housing dwellings shall comply with the standards of the Town of Brookline Zoning Ordinance.
-The minimum required frontage for workforce housing dwellings on individual lots shall be as follows: for a one single-family dwelling shall be one hundred (100) feet; for a two dwelling unit dwelling shall be one hundred fifty (155) feet; for a 3- or 4-family dwelling shall be two hundred forty (240) feet, for a multi-family dwelling shall be two hundred forty (240) feet. - 6.
-No backlot development shall be allowed. - 7.
-Developments that include a 3- or 4-family dwelling or multifamily dwelling shall have a vegetated buffer of not less than fifty (50) feet wide or a greater value as deemed necessary or appropriate by the Planning Board on all boundaries of the original parcel except for access to connecting roads.
-Developments including only single family dwellings or two dwelling unit dwellings shall have a vegetated buffer appropriate for the location and scale of the project. - 8.
-Setbacks and unit separation: - a.
+5. The minimum required frontage for market rate housing dwellings shall comply with the standards of the Town of Brookline Zoning Ordinance.
+The minimum required frontage for workforce housing dwellings shall be as follows: for a single-family dwelling shall be one hundred (100) feet; for a two dwelling unit dwelling shall be one hundred fifty (155) feet; for a 3- or 4-family dwelling shall be two hundred forty (240) feet, for a multi-family dwelling shall be two hundred forty (240) feet

+6. No backlot development shall be allowed.

+7. Developments that include a 3- or 4-family dwelling or multi-family dwelling shall have a vegetated buffer of not less than fifty (50) feet wide or a greater value as deemed necessary or appropriate by the Planning Board on all boundaries of the original parcel except for access to connecting roads.
+Developments including only single family dwelling or two dwelling unit dwelling shall have a vegetated buffer appropriate for the location and scale of the project.

+- 8. The minimum building setbacks shall be as follows: - a.
 Front.
 Each structure shall be setback at least 30 feet from the front lot line. - b.
 Side and Rear.
 Each structure shall be at least 15 feet from side and rear lot lines.
-In the case of a corner lot, the side distance shall be increased to 30 feet on the side bordering the frontage. - c.
-If a vegetative buffer is required by 626.07, all setbacks shall be measured from the edge of the buffer instead of the lot line. - d.
-One (1) story buildings must be separated by at least twenty-five (25) feet.
-Two or more story buildings must be separated by at least thirty-five (35) feet.
+In the case of a corner lot, the side distance shall be increased to 30 feet on the side bordering the frontage.